mgierdal/library_science/README.md

 There are many tools, best practices, standards, and project case studies available for working on digital archive project.

-It is important to consider resources able to commit to scanning, describing, and preserving the digitized content.
+It is important to consider resources available to be committed to scanning, describing, and preserving the digitized content.

 One of them would be a digital archivist (perhaps an intern from a Masters of Library and Information Science program).